nuriel77/iri-playbook/docs/appendix.rst

    cd /opt/iri-playbook && git pull

 If this command breaks, it means that you have conflicting changes in one of the configuration files.
-See :ref:`gitConflicts` on how to apply new changes (or hit me up on slack or github for assitance)
+See :ref:`gitConflicts` on how to apply new changes (or hit me up on Discord or github for assitance:  @nuriel77)

 2. WARNING, this will overwrite changes to your monitoring configuration files if you had any manually applied!
 Run the playbook's monitoring role: